saigerutherford/fetal-code/README.md

 ### Repository organization
 **checkpoints -->** contains the saved models. **2018-06-07_14:07** is the model trained using _**train, validation, and test split**_ (129, 20, 48 subjects; 855, 102, 211 volumes) **2018-06-08_10:47** is the model trained on _**all**_ labeled WSU data and tested on Yale data.

-**code -->** this directiory contains all necessary scripts for running the pretrained model (`createMasks.py`), or training your own model (`buildModel.py` and `trainModel.py`).  code/FullFetalPreprocessPipeline.sh --> Example pipeline using auto-mask and FSL. s02_automask.sh is an example of how to activate virtual environment and run get masks using the pre-trained model. **Work in progress, not fully tested or setup without hard-coded paths**.
+**code -->** this directiory contains all necessary scripts for running the pretrained model (`createMasks.py`), or training your own model (`buildModel.py` and `trainModel.py`).
+code/FullFetalPreprocessPipeline.sh --> Example pipeline using auto-mask and FSL. s01_prep.sh shows how to zeropad/resample images to get ready to be auto-masked. s02_automask.sh is an example of how to activate virtual environment and run get masks using the pre-trained model. s03_postprocessmasks.sh shows how to threshold/binarize automasks, resample back in native space, and apply the mask to extract the brain. s04_realign_normalize.sh shows the FSL commands used to realign & normalize.
+**These scripts are meant to be template scripts/examples.
+They have not been fully tested or setup without hard-coded paths**.

 **figures -->** Jupyter notebook(s) used to make the figures in the manuscript.